Vedant00Maske/AgriAiBB/README.md

 | KNN                  | 97.5       |

 ## 🤝 Deployment
-- The ML Models are deployed on Strealit and Platform is deployed on Vercel and there is also it is deployed on a mobile app for accesebility.
+- The ML Models are deployed on Streamlit
+- Platform is deployed on Vercel and App is also available through the google drive link
 - ### Following is the link of the platform: https://agri-ai-bb.vercel.app/
 - ### Download Our App: [Click here to download the latest APK](https://drive.google.com/drive/folders/19h12R8blya25cRRtdQ_1-Kf5CTblt-11)